laffan/drag-cap/README.md

 ## Use

-Open up your draggable content, and set the start position of your mouse, then the tile size.
+Open up your draggable content, and set the start position of your mouse and tile size.

 Run script.